dogtagpki/pki/docs/installation/Installing_Basic_PKI_Server.md

 To create Tomcat instance:

 ```
-$ pki-server create tomcat@pki
+$ pki-server create
 ```

-This will create a Tomcat instance in /var/lib/tomcats/pki.
+This will create a Tomcat instance in /var/lib/pki/pki-tomcat.

 See also [PKI Server CLI](https://www.dogtagpki.org/wiki/PKI_Server_CLI).